gyorilab/mira/docs/index.md

                  initial_mapping=initial_mapping)
 ```

-#### Adding a template using `add_transition`
+#### Add a template using `add_transition`
-We can use the `add_transition` template model instance method to add a template to the model.
-Currently, this
+We can use the `add_transition` template model instance method to infer the template type to be added from
-method only supports adding natural type templates.
+the arguments passed and add it to the template model.
+Currently, this  method only supports adding natural type templates.

 - Documentation
   - `add_transition(transition_name, subject_concept, outcome_concept, rate_law_sympy, params_dict, mass_action_parameter)`